stackpress/lib/docs/Exception.md

   .withPosition(100, 200);
 ```

-## Static Methods
+## 1. Static Methods

 The following methods can be accessed directly from Exception itself.
+These factory methods provide convenient ways to create Exception instances for common error scenarios without needing to instantiate the class directly.

-### Creating Exceptions with Templates
+### 1.1.
+Creating Exceptions with Templates

-The following example shows how to create exceptions with template strings.
+The following example shows how to create exceptions with template strings using placeholder substitution.

 ```typescript
 throw Exception.for('Something %s is %s', 'good', 'bad');